 Hearing services covered under the BadgerCare Plus Benchmark Plan are reimbursable for audiologists and speech and hearing clinic providers.
-Hearing services provided by hearing instrument specialists are not reimbursable under the Benchmark Plan.
+Effective August 1, 2010, hearing services provided by hearing instrument specialists are reimbursable under the Benchmark Plan for members 17 years of age and younger.

-For those hearing services covered under the Benchmark Plan, policies and procedures are the same as they are under the BadgerCare Plus Standard Plan.
+For those hearing instruments and services covered under the Benchmark Plan, coverage policies and PA requirements and approval criteria are the same as they are under the BadgerCare Plus Standard Plan.

-Hearing Aids and Hearing Aid Batteries
+Hearing Aids, Hearing Aid Batteries, Accessories, and Repairs